-With a drone, it’s easy to take photos that captivate travellers online.
 In an age where travellers are looking for as much information as possible, this extra exciting point of view could be the factor that seals a booking for your property.
-Not only are travellers receiving your amazing ground-level accommodation pictures, but an almost preview of their trip at your destination with drone footage able to show them more than ever before.

 - Demand for flexible check-in and check-out

 The more time-efficient travellers become, the more time-efficiency they crave.
 The more convenience they’re offered, the more they want.
-The natural moral of the story here is that if you give someone something good, they won’t take kindly to reverting back to old ways.
 With huge efforts being made around the world to personalise and improve guest experience, travellers will now only settle for the best.
-Check-in and check-out are one of the most important places where this can be improved and over the next 12 months, great strides will be taken.
+Check-in and check-out are one of the most important places where this can be improved.

 - New ways to pay

 Again, convenience is king.
 Customers will always look for, and choose, the payment method that’s easiest for them.
-Sometimes this doesn’t align with what’s most convenient for you, but if you can satisfy a guest’s need for quick and easy payment you’re more likely to be rewarded with loyalty.
+If you can satisfy a guest’s need for quick and easy payment you’re more likely to be rewarded with loyalty.
 It’s also important to keep track of any trends that might allow you to drive repeat business.
-In a saturated market any offering that elevates your brand above another is a major win.
-This past year Expedia and Cheap-O-Air have already opened the door for cryptocurrencies, allowing travellers to purchase flights, hotels, and vacation packages with their completely digitised tender, ushering in a new era for the travel industry.
+Channels such as Expedia previously opened the door for cryptocurrencies, allowing travellers to purchase flights, hotels, and vacation packages with their completely digitised tender, ushering in a new era for the travel industry.

 - Artificial intelligence

-Chatbots have been well and truly established in customer service this year, with the trend to be cemented and improved in the next 12 months.
+Chatbots have been well and truly established in customer service.
 Very few websites now don’t involve some kind of interaction with a notification pop-up asking if you need assistance.
 In hospitality, this trend is especially strong, where 24/7 support is often required.
 This type of artificial intelligence is proving very useful for helping visitors with their enquiries, processing bookings, and checking guests in and out.